Karl Würbs: Life and works

-In 1858, he was appointed Inspector of the picture gallery of the Společnost vlasteneckých přátel umění (Society of the Patriotic Friends of Art) at Prague castle.
+In 1858, he was appointed Inspector of the picture gallery of the Společnost vlasteneckých přátel umění (Society of the Patriotic Friends of Art) at Prague Castle.
 He also worked as an engraving teacher at the Czech Technical University and, from 1869 to 1871, taught perspective at the Academy.
 In 1873, he was employed by Count Thun von Děčín as an appraiser for paintings and engravings.

 He never married, and died without descendants at the age of sixty-nine.
+He died in Prague on 6 July 1876.